Sahilnegi4444/ANN-classification-churn-prediction/README.md

   - **Salary Prediction ANN (Regression)**
 - Used ~3000 parameters for training churn model.
 - Added **Dense layers, Dropout, L2 Regularization, and Activation functions** to prevent overfitting.
 - Optimized hyperparameters for better generalization.
+- - **Hyperparameter tuning** applied to the churn model:
+  - using **gridsearchCV** for tuning paramters- **neurons, layers, epochs**.
+  - Improved model performance and reduced overfitting.

 ### 3️⃣ Model Training & Monitoring
 - Trained the models on the prepared dataset.